Editor’s note: This story has been edited for celebrating the Super Bowl during the times of COVID.

 I remember one of my last Super Bowls before I got sober as a really good time but, unfortunately, it was the last good time I had during the big game.
 Shortly after that, my drinking started to spiral out of control before I finally decided to go to rehab and got sober.
 Since then, watching the Super Bowl just hasn’t had the same appeal — but loving American football and not drinking don’t have to be mutually exclusive.
 In fact, just as with every other event in life (weddings, bachelorette parties, New Year’s Eve), it IS possible to say sober during the Super Bowl.

 If you aren’t signed up yet, our parent company Tempest has an upcoming newsletter with some great tips on how to stay sober on Super Bowl Sunday.
 Make sure you sign up!
 Of course, we also asked our Instagram audience how they rocked the Super Bowl while sober and came away with some great advice.
 So, if you’re looking forward to watching a little football this weekend and NOT drinking, here’s how to do just that.

 1. Host your own sober party.

 Invite your friends that don’t drink (or friends that don’t mind not drinking) and have a gay ole time.
-Make sure to load up your house with tons of alcohol-free drinks and lots of food.
-Bonus: Make it a potluck and have your friends bring more food.
-Cause, let’s face it, the Super Bowl is about food… right?
+Make sure to load up your own house with tons of alcohol-free drinks and lots of yummy snacks.

 2. Bring lots and lots of seltzer.